miya-w/CheatSheet--AWS-CertifiedCloudPractitioner/README.md

    - Use Amazon S3 Transfer Acceleration (Amazon S3TA) to improve the performance of your website

 answer: Use Amazon CloudFront to improve the performance of your website
+- Why not Amazon S3 Transfer Acceleration (S3TA)?
+Amazon S3 Transfer Acceleration (S3TA) is designed to improve data upload and download speeds to S3 buckets by routing the data through AWS edge locations.
+However, it primarily benefits data transfer into and out of the S3 bucket (e.g., for users uploading large files or accessing large files from far regions).

 - Test 5 Question 22
 Which of the following services are provided by Amazon Route 53?
 (Select Two)